Table of Contents[Hide][Show]

 Advent wreaths have been around in some form for hundreds of years.
 They likely started in pre-Christian Germany but were later modified and adopted by both the Lutheran and Catholic churches.

-A typical Advent wreath involves an evergreen wreath with four Advent candles (three purple, one rose).
-Each Sunday of Advent, another candle is lit.
+A typical Advent wreath involves a greenery wreath with four Advent candles (three purple, one rose).
+On the first Sunday of Advent, the purple candle is lit and each Sunday another candle is lit.
 The purple candles are reminders of the prayer, penance, preparatory sacrifices, and good works undertaken at this time.
 The rose candle is lit on the third Sunday of Advent, Gaudete Sunday.
 This one represents a time of rejoicing because it marks the midpoint of Advent.

 Some newer wreath traditions include a fifth candle or white candle at the center.
 This Christ candle represents the messiah Jesus Christ.